-Spectrum is effective against a broad spectrum of bacteria that commonly cause CLABSIs/CRBSIs, including gram positive, gram negative, and some fungi (e.g. CNS, MRSA, VRE, and VRSA).
+Cook Spectrum technology is effective against a broad spectrum of bacteria that commonly cause CLABSIs and CRBSIs, including both gram-positive and gram-negative organisms, such as CNS, MRSA, VRE, and VRSA.

 Links to the studies' abstracts can be found under Evidence & Guidelines or by contacting your local Cook representative.

 The duration of Spectrum technology’s effectiveness depends on the bacterium.
-Against methicillin-resistant Staphylococcus aureus (MRSA), Spectrum has antimicrobial durability of at least 35 days.1 Against vancomycin resistant Staphylococcus aureus (VRSA), MDR A. baumannii/calcoaceticus, MDR E. agglomerans, and MDR S. maltophilia, Spectrum has antimicrobial durability of at least 28 days.2 Against coagulase-negative Staphylococci (CNS) and Candida albicans, the half-life of the inhibitory activity of catheters coated with minocycline and rifampin was 25 days.3
+Against methicillin-resistant Staphylococcus aureus (MRSA), Spectrum has antimicrobial durability of at least 35 days.1 Against vancomycin resistant Staphylococcus aureus (VRSA), MDR A. baumannii/calcoaceticus, MDR E. agglomerans, and MDR S. maltophilia, Spectrum has antimicrobial durability of at least 28 days.2 Against coagulase-negative Staphylococci (CNS), the half-life of the inhibitory activity of catheters coated with minocycline and rifampin was 25 days.3

 Over 20 years of clinical use have shown no evidence that minocycline and rifampin (M+R) catheters lead to increased bacterial resistance, and a 7 year study of over 500,000 catheter days confirms these results.
 4